Mcrowley93/bear_nation_gaming/README.md

 ### Acknowledgements
 - Spencer Barriball - My Code Institude assigned mentor, for his invaluable knowledge, guidance and advice.
-- Daniel Kew (LemonGhost) – who wrote the review for breath of the wild for me to use with my projects during the CI course.
+- Daniel Kew (LemonGhost) – who wrote the review for Breath Of The Wild for me to use with my projects during the CI course.
 - My family – For their patience and understanding and for supporting me when I came to bumps in the road.
 - All the people that helped to test my website and gave valuable feedback.